Bharath-Chowdhary-N/Einstein-Radius-Predictor/README.md

 ## What it does?

-Einstein Radius (in arc sec) can be predicted for input image
+Einstein Radius (in arc sec) can be predicted for input image of shape (101x101x1).

 ## True vs Predicted ER
 ![ER_prediction_img](https://user-images.githubusercontent.com/32049247/194917707-c61033ee-a933-4f9e-b601-fc0af2458a6c.png)